CSH-Integration/learning-library/workshops/oic-ftpadapter-filetransfer/LabGuide200.md

 - Click **Save**, then click **Close**.

-The new connection is added to the top of the connections list.Validate the _check-mark_ on your connection in the **Connections** page.
+The new connection is added to the top of list in the **Connections** page.
+Validate the _check-mark_ on your connection.

 ![](images/200/Lab200_007.png)